rqlite/rqlite.io/content/en/docs/Guides/Security/_index.md

 ```

 ## How can I generate certificates and keys?
 There are a lot of resources available on the web explaining how to do so.
-The most popular tool for creating and signing certificates and keys is [OpenSSL](https://www.openssl.org/).
+One popular tool for creating and signing certificates and keys is [OpenSSL](https://www.openssl.org/).